 In family and private client cases, parties can only file their claims before Court after they have tried to settle their dispute by conciliation.
 If they fail to comply with this pre-action requirement the judge must declare the inadmissibility of the claim and grant the claimant five days to present evidence of the extrajudicial conciliation.
 Otherwise, the court will dismiss the claim without prejudice.

-With increased international litigation in Spanish-speaking countries, we have developed a virtual Hispanic Dispute Resolution Centre in London via our offices based in the Strand.
-We have a core of bilingual Spanish and English-speaking lawyers, who together they have deep expertise in international arbitration in different markets, providing a solution for faster dispute resolution, avoiding the time and expense of traditional litigation, and can facilitate the smooth handling of the ADR from start to finish.
+With increased international litigation in Spanish-speaking countries, we have developed a virtual Hispanic Dispute Resolution Centre in London via our offices based in Temple.
+We have a core team of bilingual Spanish and English-speaking lawyers, who together they have deep expertise in international arbitration in different markets, providing a solution for faster dispute resolution, avoiding the time and expense of traditional litigation, and can facilitate the smooth handling of the ADR from start to finish.

 How we can help